fprime-community/fprime-workshop-led-blinker/docs/system-testing.md

 This test will send a `CMD_NO_OP` command and verify if successfully returns.

-Next, after verifying the fprime GDS is connected to your deployment, run the new system test and confirm it executes successfully.
+Next, after verifying the F` GDS is connected to your deployment, run the new system test and confirm it executes successfully.

 ```shell
 # In led-blinker/LedBlinker